Sarah Ulmer

-Sarah Elizabeth Ulmer ONZM (born 14 March 1976) is a former Olympic cyclist.
+Sarah Elizabeth Ulmer ONZM (born 14 March 1976) is a New Zealand former competitive cyclist.
 She is the first New Zealander to win an Olympic cycling gold medal, which she won in the 3km individual pursuit at the 2004 Athens Olympics setting a world record.

 After the 2004 Olympics, she held the Olympic, Commonwealth and World Championship Pursuit titles, and the records for those events.

 Biography

 Ulmer was born in Auckland, where she studied at the Diocesan School for Girls.

 Her grandfather Ron Ulmer was a track cyclist for New Zealand at the 1938 British Empire Games.

 Her father Gary was a national road and track champion.

 Individual pursuit races

-In 1994 she won the World Junior Championship and placed second at the 1994 Commonwealth Games in Canada with a time of 3 minutes 51 seconds.
+In 1994, she won the World Junior Championship and placed second at the 1994 Commonwealth Games in Canada with a time of 3 minutes 51 seconds.

-At the 1996 Atlanta Olympics she was seventh after qualifying 6th with 3m 43s.
+At the 1996 Atlanta Olympics, she was seventh after qualifying 6th with 3m 43s.

-At the 1998 Commonwealth Games in Kuala Lumpur she won the gold medal with 3m 41.7s.
+At the 1998 Commonwealth Games in Kuala Lumpur, she won the gold medal with 3m 41.7s.

-At the 2000 Sydney Olympics she qualified 4th with 3m 36.8s and came 4th after losing the ride off for third by 0.08 of a second.
+At the 2000 Sydney Olympics, she qualified 4th with 3m 36.8s and came 4th after losing the ride off for third by 0.08 of a second.

-At the 2002 Manchester Commonwealth Games she won the gold and set a games record of 3m 32.4s.
+At the 2002 Manchester Commonwealth Games, she won the gold and set a games record of 3m 32.4s.

-In May 2004 she won the World Championship in Melbourne and set a world record of 3m 30.6s in qualifying.
+In May 2004, she won the World Championship in Melbourne and set a world record of 3m 30.6s in qualifying.

 At the Athens 2004 Olympics she broke the world record in qualifying with 3m 26.4s and took almost two seconds off that time to win the gold in the final with 3m 24.5s.
 Ulmer reduced the world record by six seconds.

 The silver and bronze medalists, Katie Mactier from Australia and Leontien Ziljaard-van Moorsel from the Netherlands, also went under the previous world record (3m 30.6s) in each of their three rides.
 They rode faster with each ride and rode 3m 27.6s and 3m 27.0s respectively in the finals.

 In May 2010 at Aguascalientes, Mexico at an altitude of 1870 m, American Sarah Hammer broke Ulmer's world record with a time of 3m 22.269s.
 As of September 2014 nine current world cycling records for distances of 4 km or less have been set at Aguascalientes.

 The current world championship record of 3m 27.268s was set by fellow New Zealander, Alison Shanks in Melbourne in 2012.